Roswell, New Mexico: History

-During World War II, a prisoner-of-war camp was located in nearby Orchard Park.
+During World War II, a prisoner-of-war camp was located in nearby Orchard Park, New Mexico.
 The German prisoners of war were used to do major infrastructure work in Roswell, such as paving the banks of the North Spring River.
 Some POWs used rocks of different sizes to create the outline of an iron cross among the stones covering the north bank.
 Later, the iron cross was covered with a thin layer of concrete.
 In the 1980s, a crew cleaning the river bed cleared off the concrete and revealed the outline once more.
 The small park just south of the cross was then known as Iron Cross Park.
 On November 11, 1996, the park was renamed POW/MIA Park.
 The park displays a piece of the Berlin Wall, presented to the city of Roswell by the German Air Force.

 Roswell was a location of military importance from 1941 to 1967.
 In 1967, the Walker Air Force Base was decommissioned.
 After the closure of the base, Roswell capitalized on its pleasant climate and reinvented itself as a retirement community.

 Roswell has benefited from interest in the alleged UFO incident of 1947.
 It was the report of an object that crashed in the general vicinity in June or July 1947, allegedly an extraterrestrial spacecraft and its alien occupants.
 Since the late 1970s, the incident has been the subject of intense controversy and of a conspiracy theory regarding a classified program named "Project Mogul".
 Many UFO proponents maintain that an alien craft was found and its occupants were captured, and that the military then engaged in a cover-up.
 In recent times, the business community has deliberately sought out tourists interested in UFOs, science fiction, and aliens.